 “So, you don’t have any fun at all?”

 On the contrary, we have had a lot of fun on these Media FAM trips.
 Just see me as the Dancing Queen on Raja Ampat, where I owned it with a lady from the Ministry of Tourism of the Republic of Indonesia – yes, that is their full title.
-We have seen amazing places, done amazing things, met some generic cialis overnight shipping amazing people, and that is why we have done 5 of these back to back in 2016, and we are already finalizing details for the 6th.
+We have seen amazing places, done amazing things, met some amazing people, and that is why we did 5 of these back to back in 2016.
 Yes we love it, and yes, we get to bring you, our readers, more and more information.